faustool-volvo/servicebus-rbac-poc/README.md

 * `{baseUrl}` is the HTTP location of your service, e.g. `http://localhost:8080` if you're running locally or `https://{functionAppName}.azurewebsites.net` if you're running as an Azure Function.
 * To find the tenant id, run the command: `(az account show | ConvertFrom-Json).TenantId`
 * For code simplicity, all responses will return HTTP Status `200`.
 Therefore, the reponses will always contain a `success` boolean field indicating success (`true`) or failure (`false`) and a `messages` field array with additional information.
-* The function also supports HTTP GETs with the request json fields as query parameters (e.g. `{baseUrl}/api/send?clientId=value&clientSecret=value...`), but for readability the examples will focus on HTTP POST calls only.
+* The function also supports HTTP GET calls with the request json fields as query parameters (e.g. `{baseUrl}/api/send?clientId=value&clientSecret=value...`), but for readability the examples will focus on HTTP POST calls only.
 * Replace the placeholder values in the examples with the proper contents.

 ## Sending messages

 The `send` endpoint will send one message to the specified topic with a given content.
 However, the function will use the [JavaFaker](https://github.com/DiUS/java-faker) library to send messages with random [Chuck Norris Facts](https://en.wikipedia.org/wiki/Chuck_Norris_facts) if the `message` field is missing.
 Have fun 😄.

-To send a message, make an HTTP POST to `{baseUrl}/api/send` with the following contents:
+To send a message, make an HTTP POST calls to `{baseUrl}/api/send` with the following contents:
 ```json
 {
     "message": "message contents",